ctdarwell/TASSELmanip/README.md

 There should be five columns in the Tassel results file names: ['Trait', 'Marker', 'Chr', 'Pos', 'p'].
 If not contact me and I will help to generalise the program to accomodate different Tassel output formats.
 Tassel file should be tab separated.

 MSU gene list is as downloaded format.
+NB runtime may take several (e.g. 3-4hrs) hours - may parallelise in future.